Bocce: Bocce volo

 A variation called bocce volo uses a metal ball, which is thrown overhand (palm down), after a run-up to the throwing line.
 In that latter respect, it is similar to the French boules game jeu provençal also known as boule lyonnaise which is internationally called sport-boules.
 Another French variant of the game is called pétanque, and (lacking the run-up) is more similar in some respects to traditional bocce.

 Boccia

 Another development, for persons with disabilities, is called boccia.
 It is a shorter-range game, played with leather balls on an indoor, smooth surface.
-Boccia was first introduced to the Paralympics at the 1984 New York/Stoke Mandeville Summer Games, and is one of the only two Paralympic sports that do not have an Olympic counterpart (the other being goalball).
+Boccia was first introduced to the Paralympics at the 1984 New York/Stoke Mandeville Summer Games and is one of the only two Paralympic sports that do not have an Olympic counterpart (the other being goalball).

+Classic bocce

+A Brazilian variety of bocce where the ball is rolled on the floor instead of thrown.

+Creole bocce

+A Venezuelan variety of bocce, where 4 red balls, 4 green balls and one 5 cm ball (called Mingo) are thrown at once in the field.